IPGP/rinexmod/README.md

                       Acceptable_keywords are : station, receiver_serial, receiver_type, receiver_fw,
                       antenna_serial, antenna_type, antenna_X_pos, antenna_Y_pos, antenna_Z_pos,
                       antenna_X_delta, antenna_Y_delta, antenna_Z_delta,
-                      operator, agency, observables
+                      operator, agency, observables.

-* --sitelog  : you pass a sitelog file.
-The script will treat only files corresponding to the same station as the provided sitelog.
-You then have to pass a list of files comming from the right station.
-If not, they will be rejected.
+* --sitelog  : you pass sitelogs file.
+The argument must be a sitelog path or the path of a folder containing sitelogs.
+You then have to pass a list of files and the script will assign sitelogs to correspondig files, based on the file's name.
                The script will take the start and end time of each proceeded file and use them to extract from the sitelog the station instrumentation of the corresponding period and fill file's header with following infos :